What I Wish I Knew Before Knee Replacement Surgery

 Patients report continued improvement and a sense of gradual return to a “normal” knee that they can trust for up to one year following their operation.
 However, most individuals will return to recreational activities such as golf and tennis within 3 to 4 months after the operation.

 Some surgeons discourage certain activities, such as kneeling or running, while others do not impose these restrictions.
-This question is best addressed with your surgeon, and depends largely on your particular health circumstances and the recreational and mobility goals you identify with your doctor prior to knee replacement surgery.
+This question is best addressed with your surgeon, and it depends largely on your particular health circumstances and the recreational and mobility goals you identify with your doctor before knee replacement surgery.